 Snack History participates in the Amazon Associate and Ebay Partner Network programs and receives earnings from qualifying purchases.
 Snack History maintains its neutrality.

 Cheez-It History And Information

-Cheez-It was eventually acquired by Loose-Wiles Biscuit Company when it bought the Green Green Company in the year 1929.
+Cheez-It was eventually acquired by Loose-Wiles Biscuit Company whom bought out the Green Company in the year 1929.
 Ownership of the Cheez-It brand changed when the Loose-Wiles Biscuit Company changed its name to Sunshine Biscuits and was eventually acquired by the Keebler Company in 1996.
-Ownership of Cheez-It’s once again changed hands in 2001 when Kellogg's, maker of products like Froot Loops and Apple Jacks cereal, acquired Keebler Company as a subsidiary.
+Ownership of Cheez-It’s once again changed hands in 2001 when Kellogg’s, maker of products like Froot Loops and Apple Jacks cereal, acquired Keebler Company as a subsidiary.
 As of the year 2019 Kellogg’s is still the owner of the Cheez-It brand.

 Since the brand was acquired by the Kellogs company, it has seen extensive renovation to re-brand and promote the cracker.
 The Cheez-It brand has had several television commercials, generally promoting the real cheese taste of the snack.
 In order to help promote the brand, Cheez-It has had several slogans for the snack over the years.
 Such slogans include, “You’ll like Cheez-It”, “The Big Cheese”, and in 2007 “Get Your Own Box.”
 Pro angler Shinichi Fukae has also been seen Cheez-It brand clothing prominently displayed as he fished, promoting the snack brand further.